arkency/posts/posts/2020-07-30-multitenancy-in-rails---what-says-the-internet.md

 Using schemas gives you imperfect but still improved isolation.
 It's still possible for a database connection to cross into another tenant, but if your schema search path only includes the tenant in question, it significantly reduces the chance that cross-customer data is accidentally shared.

 \*\*\*

+> It's a terrible idea in the same way that using PHP instead of Rust to build a production large scale application is a terrible idea (i.e. it's actually a great idea but it's not "cool").

 It’s not a cool factor issue.
 It’s an issue of bloating the system catalogs, inability to use the buffer pool, and having to run database migrations for each and every separate schema or maintaining concurrent versions of application code to deal with different schema versions.